On-line approach to off-line coloring problems on graphs with geometric representations: On-line graph coloring games and game graphs

 \section{On-line graph coloring games and game graphs}

 The \emph{on-line graph coloring game} is played by two deterministic players: Presenter and Algorithm.
 It is played in rounds.
-In each round, Presenter introduces a new vertex of the graph and declares whether or not it has an edge to each of the vertices presented before.
-Then, in the same round, Algorithm colors this vertex keeping the property that the coloring is proper.
+In each round, Presenter adds a new vertex to the graph and declares whether or not it has an edge to each of the vertices presented before.
+As a response, in the same round, Algorithm colors this vertex keeping the property that the coloring is proper.
 Imposing additional restrictions on Presenter's moves gives rise to many possible variants of the on-line graph coloring game.
-Typical kinds of such restrictions look as follows: \begin{enumerate} \item Presenter builds a graph $G$ that belongs to a specific class of graphs. \item Presenter builds a mapping $\mu\colon V(G)\to\calC$ called a \emph{representation} of $G$ in some class of objects $\calC$, and the edges of $G$ are defined from $\mu$. \item Presenter builds relations $R_1,\ldots,R_r$ on $V(G)$, and the edges of $G$ are defined from $R_1,\ldots,R_r$. \item There can be some restrictions relating $\mu$, $R_1,\ldots,R_r$, and the order in which the vertices are presented. \end{enumerate} The decisions of both players are irrevocable.
-That is, Presenter cannot change the graph, the representation or the relations once they have been set, and Algorithm cannot change the colors once they have been assigned.
+Typical kinds of such restrictions look as follows: \begin{enumerate} \item The graph $G$ being built by Presenter keeps belonging to a specific class of graphs $\calG$.
+It is reasonable to require that the class $\calG$ is hereditary (closed under taking induced subgraphs). \item In addition to $G$, Presenter builds a mapping $\mu\colon V(G)\to\calC$ called a \emph{representation} of $G$ in some class of objects $\calC$, and the edges of $G$ are defined in terms of $\mu$. \item In addition to $G$, Presenter builds relations $R_1,\ldots,R_r$ on $V(G)$, and the edges of $G$ are defined in terms of $R_1,\ldots,R_r$. \item There can be some further restrictions relating $\mu$, $R_1,\ldots,R_r$, and the order in which the vertices are presented. \end{enumerate} The final graph to be built by Presenter is not fixed in advance and can depend on the decisions taken by Algorithm when coloring vertices.
+However, the decisions of both players are irrevocable: Presenter cannot change the part of the graph, the representation, or the relations after they have been presented, and Algorithm cannot change the colors after they have been assigned.
 The goal of Algorithm is to keep using as few colors as possible, while Presenter wants to force Algorithm to use as many colors as possible.
-The \emph{value} of such a game is the minimum number $c$ such that Algorithm has a strategy to color any graph that can be presented using at most $c$ colors, or equivalently, the maximum number $c$ such that Presenter has a strategy to force Algorithm to use at least $c$ colors regardless of how Algorithm responds.
+The \emph{value} of such a game is the minimum number $c$ such that Algorithm has a strategy to color any graph that can be presented in the game using at most $c$ colors or, equivalently, the maximum number $c$ such that Presenter has a strategy to force Algorithm to use at least $c$ colors regardless of how Algorithm responds.

 We call any variant of the on-line graph coloring game simply an \emph{on-line game}, and any coloring strategy of Algorithm simply an \emph{on-line algorithm}.
-We denote by $\prec$ the order in which the vertices are presented.
+We let $\prec$ denote the order in which the vertices are presented.
 It is envisioned as going from left to right.